Senior User Researcher Jobs in USA with Visa Sponsorship

 Which visa types are realistic for Senior User Researchers seeking sponsorship?

-H-1B is the most common path, though the annual lottery creates uncertainty.
+H-1B visa is the most common path, though the annual lottery creates uncertainty.
 Australians should explore the E-3 visa, which has no lottery and faster processing.
 Canadians and Mexicans may qualify under the TN visa in a relevant professional category.
 Researchers with exceptional portfolios or significant recognition in the field may also be worth evaluating for O-1A eligibility.

 How can I find Senior User Researcher jobs that sponsor visas?